deephacks/confit/readme.md

 #### MapDB

-MapDB is very minimalistic MVCC storage engine that offers persitence in different data structures such as trees and queues.
-Confit store configuration in a ConcurrentNavigableMap for the purpose of fast lookup and queries.
-MapDB does not have replication/clustering or a network protocol but can still be a good fit for smaller deployments.
+MapDB is very minimalistic MVCC storage engine that offers persistence using different data structures such as trees and queues, where confit store configuration in a ConcurrentNavigableMap for the purpose of fast lookup and queries.

+MapDB have support for ACID transcations, caching, checksums and compression, but lacks replication/clustering and a network protocol but can still be a good fit for smaller deployments.

 ```xml